 Sarah Swatski, M.S.

 Sarah Swatski, Program Coordinator, manages FDC programming, services, communication, and financial processes.
 She organizes and supports over 45 yearly programs, new faculty orientations, the Provost’s Teaching and Learning Symposium, Certificate programs, Faculty Learning Communities, and Teaching Circles.
 Acting as the FDC webmaster, she creates new web and email content to market FDC services and respond to changing faculty needs.
-She provides essential data analysis for the assessment of FDC programs and has contributed to presentations on the FDC’s work.
+She provides essential data analysis for the assessment of FDC programs and has contributed to presentations and publications on the FDC’s work.
+Sarah serves on several university-wide committees and co-facilitated a year-long professional development opportunity for faculty and staff.
 Sarah holds a Master’s degree in Applied Mathematics and a Bachelor’s degree in Mathematics, both from UMBC.
-She transferred to UMBC after completing an Associate’s degree in Mathematics from Harford Community College, where she also worked in the College Life Office planning and marketing events and providing administrative support.
-Throughout her student career, she was an active leader in many student organizations and honor societies where she planned and publicized events and coordinated activities.
+She transferred to UMBC after completing an Associate’s degree in Mathematics from Harford Community College, where she also worked in the College Life Office.
+Throughout her student career, she was an active leader in many student organizations and honor societies.